 What’s Happening at Salem

-During this unusual time Salem Lutheran Church and School is collecting food items to donate to the Affton Christian Food Pantry.
-Items being sought include rice, pasta and potato mixes as well as Hamburger Helper.
-The food pantry would also like canned entrees such as chili, chicken, beef stew, Vienna Sausages, chicken & dumplings, peanut butter, dried beans and rice.
-If you are able please place your donations in the ACFP bin at the bottom of the atrium stairs.
+During this unusual time Salem Lutheran Church and School is collecting items to donate to the Affton Christian Food Pantry.
+Items requested this month include all food items, especially canned vegetables.
+The pantry is also seeking laundry detergent, toilet tissue and personal hygiene products.
+If you are able, please place your donations in the ACFP bin at the bottom of the atrium stairs.

 To donate refrigerated or frozen food items, please contact Mary Wolfram.
 Your donations of other food and personal items are most welcome and very much appreciated.
 The clients of the ACFP are grateful for your generosity!

 You may also make monetary donations to the food pantry.
 Please make your check payable to the Affton Christian Food Pantry and mail it to 4960 Heege Road, Affton, MO 63123.